 It would also be possible to tweak the merge gating criteria such that it doesn't run the test suite if it detects that the patch hasn't modified any files outside the "Docs" tree, and instead only checks that the documentation builds without errors.

-As yet another alternative, it may be reasonable to move some parts of the documentation (such as the tutorial) out of the main source repository and manage them using the simpler pull request based model.
+As yet another alternative, it may be reasonable to move some parts of the documentation (such as the tutorial and the HOWTO guides) out of the main source repository and manage them using the simpler pull request based model described in PEP 474.

 The benefits of this proposal accrue most directly to the core development team.
 First and foremost, it means that once we mark a patch as "Approved" in the updated code review system, we're usually done.
 The extra 20-30 minutes (or more) of actually applying the patch, running the tests and merging it into Mercurial would all be orchestrated by Zuul.
 Push races would also be a thing of the past - if lots of core developers are approving patches at a sprint, then that just means the queue gets deeper in Zuul, rather than developers getting frustrated trying to merge changes and failing.
 Test failures would still happen, but they would result in the affected patch being removed from the merge queue, rather than breaking the code in the main repository.